EnricoCarrer/GDP_Per_Capita/README.md

 Your task is to analyse data and create report on Power BI.
 In your analysis, you must demonstrate various appropriate visualisations and justify your choices.

-You will have to present your report during one-to-one session
+You will have to present your report during one-to-one session.